-I will assign each paper and the presentation a letter grade of A, B, C, D, or F, using (+), (-), and (/) to achieve a resolution of 15 grades, based on my professional judgment, which is articulated in the grading rubrics posted on D2L.
+I will assign each paper and the presentation a letter grade of A, B, C, D, or F, based on my professional judgment.

 I reserve the right to introduce different forms of assessment as needed and to alter the weight of each of the categories of assessment in the event of some unforeseen circumstance.